rust-cli/book/src/tutorial/testing.md

 that first creates a temp file
-(a "named" one so we can get its path), fills it with some text, and then run our program to see if we get the correct output.
+(a "named" one so we can get its path), fills it with some text, and then runs our program to see if we get the correct output.
 When the `file` goes out of scope
 (at the end of the function),